return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/kernel-doc-directive.rst

         Set line numbers in the snippet code-block.

 ``debug``
     Inserts a code-block with the generated reST source.
-This might somtimes helpful to see how the kernel-doc parser transforms the kernel-doc markup to reST markup.
+This might sometimes helpful to see how the kernel-doc parser transforms the kernel-doc markup to reST markup.

-ducumentation blocks
+documentation blocks
 ====================

 The following example inserts the documentation block with the title "Theory of